green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

     + Do not touch the keyboard or the mouse
         * Never move your mouse or type something on your keyboard while measuring, because the interrupts of the CPU will interfere with the measurement.
     + Do not have dimming or monitor-sleep active as this will cost CPU cycles to trigger
-    + Turn off any cronjobs / updates / houskeeping jobs on the system
+    + Turn off any cronjobs / updates / housekeeping jobs on the system
     + Turn off any processes you do not need atm.
 - Or put more loosely: Listening to spotify while running an energy test is a bad idea :)